NiluferBasgul/FastFoodCustomerFacingApp/README.md

 Before push to server we have a husky hook that runs the `imageResizer.ts` in the root directory of the project.
 It generates `compressedImages.ts` which is the `base64` representation of minimized thumbnails of all images in the `public/images` folder.

 Ensure that these files locations are not moved because everything configured to work within the current locations.

+Design and Prototyping
+View the Figma design for UI details and user flow here: Figma Design Link.